Women's Health Insider

 The real cause of leaks, urgency and broken sleep — and why it has nothing to do with "aging"

-"I had never heard the words 'GAG layer.'
-When I understood what was actually happening — that my bladder wasn't broken, it was dry — I cried.
+"I had never heard my bladder called 'jumpy.'
+When I understood what was actually happening — that my bladder wasn't broken, it was just overreacting dry — I cried.
 Not from sadness.
 From relief.
 Finally something that made sense."

-Anticholinergic drugs (oxybutynin, tolterodine) block the urgency signal, but don't rebuild the lining, don't address magnesium deficiency, don't restore tissue health.
-When you stop, everything returns.
-And in women over 60, long-term use is associated with accelerated cognitive decline.
-The population most prescribed these drugs is the most vulnerable to their neurological effects.
+Anticholinergic drugs (oxybutynin, tolterodine) blunt the urgency signal, but they never calm the overreacting muscle and never touch the magnesium shortfall underneath it.
+When you stop, everything comes back.
+And in women over 60, long-term use is associated with accelerated cognitive decline — the population most prescribed these drugs is the most vulnerable to their neurological effects.

 Pads.
 The average woman with moderate leaks spends $900+ per year.
 She buys them quietly, often online, sometimes listed under something else in her cart.
 This is not a solution.
 This is a subscription to a problem that does not have to be permanent.

 None of these treatments address the root cause.
-Until the GAG layer is rebuilt and the detrusor muscle restabilized, the symptoms keep coming back.
+Until the overreacting bladder muscle is actually calmed and steadied, the symptoms keep coming back.

 Six months in the clinical literature pointed consistently to six nutrients.
-Each addresses a different dimension of the Dry Bladder Effect.
-Together, they create the conditions for the bladder to rebuild from the inside out.
+Each calms a different part of the overreaction — the muscle, the hormonal environment, and the easily-triggered lining.
+Together they settle the bladder down so it stops sounding false alarms.

 A landmark study in the British Journal of Obstetrics and Gynaecology found magnesium significantly reduced urgency and nighttime frequency.
 It regulates the calcium channels that control detrusor contractions, restoring calm, voluntary muscle response.